-- · Teacher's edition and student materials - Appropriate grade-level set of ELA/Literacy Standards - Tools for evaluating the quality of text-dependent questions (www.achievethecore.org/page/710/text-dependent-questionresources)
+- Teacher's edition and student materials - Appropriate grade-level set of ELA/Literacy Standards - Tools for evaluating the quality of text-dependent questions (www.achievethecore.org/page/710/text-dependent-question-resources)

 - NN Metric 2A: At least 80% of all questions, tasks, and assignments in the materials are text-dependent, requiring students to draw on textual evidence to support both what is explicit as well as valid inferences from the text.
-The overwhelming majority of these questions and tasks are text-specific. - NN Metric 2B: Materials include frequent opportunities for evidence-based discussions and writing to support careful analyses, well-defended claims, and clear information about texts to address the analytical thinking required by the Standards at each grade level.
+The overwhelming majority of these questions and tasks are textspecific. - NN Metric 2B: Materials include frequent opportunities and guidance for grade appropriate evidence-based discussions and writing3 to support analyses, claims, and clear information about texts to address the analytical thinking required by the Standards at each grade level.